-- Revisited the funding process for the third round of applications which were awarded at the end of the year, based on feedback from the first two rounds.
-Trustees worked with a newly established Advisory Panel of ex-Trustees to propose artists and work with them to develop their ideas and applications. - Better focused on arts practice and support through mentoring by Trustees, as well as support from the wider Advisory Panel and Trust Administrator.
+- Revisited the funding process for the third and fourth rounds of applications which were awarded at the end of the year, based on feedback from the first two rounds.
+This was supported by the Advisory Panel, to ensure wider reach to new networks and artists. - Better focused on arts practice and support through mentoring by Trustees, as well as support from the wider Advisory Panel and Trust Administrator.